-- Across the full width of its own traffic lane, the full width of the traffic lanes immediately to its left and to its right, up to the limit of the forward detection range; - (b) Along the full length of the vehicle and up to the limit of the lateral detection range. - [(c) Across the full width of its own traffic lane, the full width of the traffic lanes immediately to its left and to its right, the full width of the lane next to the target lane, up to the limit of the forward side and rearward detection range, if fitted to perform a LCP.]
+- (a) Across the full width of its own traffic lane, the full width of the traffic lanes immediately to its left and to its right, up to the limit of the forward detection range; - (b) Along the full length of the vehicle or combination and up to the limit of the lateral detection range.

+If the ALKS is capable of performing a LCP, in addition to above, a sensing system shall be able to determine the traffic dynamics at a width of at least 9m to each side, measured from the centre of the ALKS vehicle from the limit of the forward detection range to the limit of the rearward detection range.

-The requirements of this paragraph are without prejudice to other requirements in this Regulation, most notably paragraph 5.1.1.
+The requirements of this paragraph are without prejudice to other requirements in this Regulation, most notably paragraph 5.1.1. and 5.1.2.